 COVID-19: New options for executing NSW paper land dealings and instruments during the pandemic

 From 27 April 2020, changes to the Conveyancing Rules temporarily allow paper land dealings, plans and Section 88B instruments to be signed electronically.
-These documents may also be witnessed electronically using an audio visual link during the COVID-19 restriction, under the Electronic Transactions Amendment (COVID-19 Witnessing of Documents) Regulation 2020 which commenced on 22 April 2020.
+These documents may also be witnessed electronically using an audio visual link during the COVID-19 restriction, under section 14G of the Electronic Transactions Act 2000.

 These temporary changes do not alter any existing requirements for execution and certification, verification of identity or establishing the right to deal.

 Please refer to the following publications for more information about signing and witnessing documents, and for general information about how we are responding to COVID-19:

 - Conveyancing Rules – (COVID-19 Pandemic) Amendment (Version 2) – September 2020